CiscoDevNet/terraform-provider-catalystcenter/docs/data-sources/ap_profile.md

 - `management_user_name` (String) Management username must have a minimum of 1 character and a maximum of 32 characters.
 - `mesh_enabled` (Boolean) This indicates whether mesh networking is enabled on the AP.
 For IOS-XE devices, when mesh networking is enabled, a custom mesh profile with the configured parameters will be created and mapped to the AP join profile on the device.
 When mesh networking is disabled, any existing custom mesh profile will be deleted from the device, and the AP join profile will be mapped to the default mesh profile on the device.
 - `pmf_denial_enabled` (Boolean) Indicates if PMF denial is active on the AP.
 PMF Denial is supported from IOS-XE version 17.12 and above.
-- `power_profile_name` (String) Name of the existing AP power profile to be mapped to the calendar power profile.
-API-/intent/api/v1/wirelessSettings/powerProfiles.
 - `range` (Number) Range of the mesh network.
 Value should be between 150-132000
 - `rap_downlink_backhaul` (String) Type of downlink backhaul used.
 - `remote_worker_enabled` (Boolean) Indicates if remote worker mode is enabled on the AP.
 Remote teleworker enabled profile cannot support security features like aWIPS, Forensic Capture Enablement, Rogue Detection and Rogue Containment.